src52/portfolio/content/index.md

 ---
 Hey, thanks for stopping by!

 I am a software developer pursuing my Master's in Computer Science at Cal State Long Beach.
-I have always had a passion for computers and programming ever since I was a kid.
+I have had a passion for computers and programming since I was a kid.

 Outside the digital realm, I enjoy:

  - Tennis
  - Cooking
- - Reading (current book: _Oathbringer_ by Brandon Sanderson)
+ - Reading (_Oathbringer_ by Brandon Sanderson)
  - Hiking
  - Music, concerts, record collecting